Prevention of Violent Extremism

 The deadly unintended consequences of efforts to “counter” violent extremism highlight the critical need, not only for a much more sophisticated understanding of local contexts, but to rethink the fundamentals of international engagements in fragile and conflict-affected states – beginning with a much more sophisticated understanding of local context, and a consistent application of peacebuilding and conflict-sensitivity principles.

 May 23-24: Conflict sensitivity as it relates to the intended and unintended impacts of PVE programming.
-CDA’s Anita Ernstorfer will present and discuss the topic at the second global meeting on Preventing Violent Extremism organized by the UNDP Oslo Governance Centre in partnership with the Government of Norway.
+CDA’s Anita Ernstorfer presents and discusses the topic at the second global meeting on Preventing Violent Extremism organized by the UNDP Oslo Governance Centre in partnership with the Government of Norway.
+Watch a video of the presentation.

 May 30: Go/No Go decision-making in relation to PVE/CVE work.
-CDA’s Anita Ernstorfer and Catholic Relief Services’ Aaron Chassy will be presenting a synthesis of joint CDA-CRS research on PVE at the Alliance for Peacebuilding CVE working group, and focus on a Go/No Go decision-making process.
+CDA’s Anita Ernstorfer and Catholic Relief Services’ Aaron Chassy presents a synthesis of joint CDA-CRS research on PVE at the Alliance for Peacebuilding CVE working group, and focus on a Go/No Go decision-making process.

 CDA is keen to apply its collaborative learning approach to advance the effectiveness of PVE approaches.
 We are open to working with partners in collaborative learning and advisory capacities – and are also looking for new funding and partnerships in this area.